…and that’s the easy part.

 - Make them see the importance of giving customers what they need (within your ability) and provide referrals if you can’t deliver what they need.
 There’s no shame–only gain.

 - Understand the barriers to effective customer service like some of those explained above.
-Don’t forget to include the internal barriers such as personality, thin-skinned, no interest in helping someone else, not willingness to leave the comfort zone.
+Don’t forget to include internal barriers such as personality, being thin-skinned, having no interest in helping someone else, and not being willing to leave your comfort zone.

 - Create standards and stick by them.
 Good idea to have the employees decide what the standards should be since they know how they want to be treated.
 They also know what kind of customer they are.